iamhritik/instascraper/README.md

 # instascrapper
-Instascraper is a command-line application written in Python that scrapes and stored instagram user's profile and posts photo source in a csv file..
+Instascraper is a command-line application written in Python that scrapes and stored instagram user's profile and posts source URL in a csv file..

 # Features :